Monday, January 1, 2024

-What can we say December 26?
+What can we say December 29?
 1st after Christmas

 Low attendance warning!!
-December 26 is Boxing Day, not a day for fighting, but a day to box up gifts to give to the unnoticed people in your world: the mailman, the grocery clerk, the garbage pickup guys.
+December 29 follows December 26, Boxing Day, not a day for fighting, but a day to box up gifts to give to the unnoticed people in your world: the mailman, the grocery clerk, the garbage pickup guys.
 A lovely custom, preachable (if we avoid trivializing the rare, seasonal spurt of kindness which should go on all year).
 It's also St. Stephen's day - if you think folks are in the mood to hear about the first Christian martyr!!
 Of course, if you're still doing Christmas in the pulpit, I refer you to my blog, "Preaching Christmas," with loads of illustrative material.

 1 Samuel 2:18-20, 26.
 Somehow this time zone just after Christmas has an Old Testament feel to me, although I’ve no idea why.
 Each year, Hannah would take her son a little robe – like a Christmas gift, the bathrobe a child would wear to open gifts, a new outfit for the poor.
 Samuel is reported to do what Jesus was beginning to do the day after the first Christmas: growing in stature, wisdom and favor with God and the people (echoed in Luke 2:52).
 I wrote a short chapter on Jesus’ very earliest days as an infant in my book, Birth: The Mystery of Being Born, which I’d commend to you.